 I’m not sure why anyone would use this approach, other than the desire to have ultimate flexibility with their money.
 But you certainly can save for your retirement with a savings account or CD outside of an IRA.
-See the highest paying online savings accounts.
 Know that you can have a CD and a savings account within an IRA if you want.

 Another option is to pour all your money into your home.
 If you have a mortgage, use your excess funds to pay it off as soon as you can.
 This is not the most diverse strategy, as you’re putting all your money into one, non-liquid asset.

 Still, some people find it makes sense to invest in the place they call home.
 After all, you can’t live in a mutual fund.